nodesman/couchbase-mobile-portal/md-docs/_14/references/couchbase-lite/release-notes/iOS.md

 __Deprecation notices__

-The following features are being deprecated and will be removed in a future version of Couchbase Mobile.
+The following features are being deprecated in Couchbase Mobile 1.4 and will be unsupported in 2.0.

 - ForestDB
 - Geo queries

-The following platforms are being deprecated and will be unsupported in a future version of Couchbase Mobile.
+The following platforms are being deprecated in Couchbase Mobile 1.4 and will be unsupported in 2.0.

 - iOS 8